ENIXER/JavaChallenge2014/Rule.en.md

 ### Output format of Actions

-Print the language to propagate to the standard output with following format:
+Print the language to propagate to the standard output with the following format:

 * __Workday Turn__